-The lagoon pathways are also ideal place for joggers, bike riders and walkers where they can enjoy wonderful views of the lagoon and the hotel zone.
+The lagoon pathways are also an ideal place for joggers, bike riders and walkers where they can enjoy beautiful views of the lagoon and the hotel zone.

 ⚠️ The Lagoon is home to crocodiles.
-There are signs warning of the presence of crocodiles and the risk of danger in approaching their habitat.
+Signs are warning of the presence of crocodiles and the risk of danger in approaching their habitat.

-A lot of people visit Yucatan peninsula for the diving.
-With the world`s second largest barrier reef Cancun has spectacular diving opportunities.
-Divers can explore the ancient shipwreck or nearby the underwater museum.
-Unfortunately due to Martina`s ear condition we cannot dive.
-For that reason we can`t recommend any dive spots.
+A lot of people visit Yucatan peninsula for diving.
+With the world`s second-largest barrier reef Cancun has spectacular diving opportunities.
+Divers can also explore the ancient shipwreck or nearby the underwater museum.
+Unfortunately due to Martina`s ear condition, we cannot dive.
+For that reason, we can`t recommend any dive spots.

 4. SHOPPING IN CANCUN

 If you would like to avoid the high priced sales of the Cancun Hotel Zone, you should go to Mercado 28, which has got a more local feel.
 Mercado Veintiocho is a traditional Mexican flea market situated in the heart of downtown Cancun.
 This is made up of a labyrinth of alleyways and stalls.
 It is a huge craft market filled with vendors hawking many of the same souvenirs (ceramics, clothing, jewellery, magnets, tequila or spices) you can find in the Hotel Zone, but for a half price.
 It is a fun way to get the real Mexican market experience.
 We spent a couple of hours getting lost in Market 28, bartering with vendors.

 We love shopping in markets such as Mercado 28 as it is a perfect place for picking up souvenirs and gifts.
 It is far from the fancy mall you can find on Avenida Kukulkan, but here we have found some of our most treasured souvenirs.